The Bottom Round roast comes from the well-known home of lean and inexpensive cuts from the rump and hind legs, where the meat is cheap and plentiful.

 - Rump roast, the name often given to this cut as a generic name for roasts cut from the same area.
 More often than not, the Rump roast will be a Bottom Round roast.

-Your butcher should be familiar with the Bottom Round roast, but if not, just give him the Industry ID, which is UPC 1464.
+Your butcher should be familiar with the Bottom Round roast, but if not, just give them the Industry ID, which is UPC 1464.
+They will then be able to look it up and source it for you.

 Flavor, Texture, Fat Content, and Tenderness

-Due to its lean nature and lack of any discernible fat this cut can be very subtle in flavor.
+Due to the bottom round roasts lean nature and lack of any discernible fat this cut can be very subtle in flavor.
+Though you can buy it high grades such as prime that can be relatively well-marbled, but they do come at a premium.

 With most roasts it is the fat cap or marbling that adds the flavor, of which this cut has neither.
-However, the subtle beefy flavor suits particular dishes, or which some people prefer in general.
+However, the subtle beefy flavor suits particular dishes, or is something some people prefer in general.

 It has a lovely delicate flavor if seasoned and cooked correctly, and when cooked well it will be just as tender as any other good roast.